Lee Yaron

 She is a highly sought-after speaker on Israeli affairs and journalism, with a diverse portfolio of speaking engagements across the United States, Europe, and Israel.
 Her expertise has been showcased on major American television networks, including Good Morning America, Morning Joe, CNN, and MSNBC, as well as prominent European channels like France 24 and German ARD prime time.

-Yaron’s new book, 10/7: 100 Human Stories, provides a definitive account of the October 7 attacks through the stories of its victims and the communities they called home.
+10/7: 100 Human Stories, provides a definitive account of the October 7 attacks through the stories of its victims and the communities they called home.
 Drawing from extensive interviews with survivors, the bereaved, and first responders, Yaron offers readers a ground-level view of Israel and the conflict.
 Already a bestseller in Europe, the book is set for release in multiple languages, including English, French, German and Dutch.

-Adam Gopnik of The New Yorker praised it as “A masterpiece of journalism, and of what can only be called humanism.”
+Adam Gopnik of The New Yorker praised the book as “A masterpiece of journalism, and of what can only be called humanism.”
 The Jerusalem Post hailed it as “the most expansive account yet of the day,” while The Forward called it a “vital book for Jews and non-Jews, for Israelis and Palestinians.”
 Pulitzer Prize-winning author Kai Bird declared, “There is no more important book to read than 10/7.“

-Yaron’s work in English has been featured in The Atlantic, The Forward, Tablet, New York Magazine, and Haaretz.
-She has appeared as a television panelist and solo guest on Good Morning America, Morning Joe, and CNN.
+Yaronโs work in English has been featured in The Atlantic, The Forward, Tablet, New York Magazine, and Haaretz.
+She has appeared as aย television panelist and solo guest on Good Morning America, Morning Joe, and CNN.

 She is also the founder of “Green Idea,” the Middle East’s first journalist-training program dedicated to climate coverage, demonstrating her commitment to advancing important causes through media and education.
-She has an MPA in Environmental Science and Policy from Columbia University’s Climate School and School of International and Public Affairs.
+She has an MPA in Environmental Science and Policy from Columbia Universityโs Climate School and School of International and Public Affairs.
 Born in Tel Aviv, she splits her time between her native city and New York.

 Book Cover | Details |